Send money to Oman

 Tips for picking up cash in Oman

 Crime levels in Oman are low.
 However, tourists can become victims of petty crimes such as theft and burglaries.
-When you collect money from a cash pickup centre, exercise normal safety precautions, as you would in Australia.
+Due to violent demonstrations and the threat of terrorist attacks, the Government of Canada recommends that all travellers to Oman should exercise a high degree of caution.
+When you collect money from a cash pick-up centre, be vigilant.

-The Department of Foreign Affairs and Trade advises Australians against travelling to areas bordering Yemen because of ongoing conflict in the region.
+Furthermore, the Government of Canada advises Canadians against travelling to areas bordering Yemen because of ongoing conflict in the region.
 Avoid demonstrations and protests as they can turn violent.
-Exercise particular caution around Friday prayers.

 When in Oman, carry your passport with you at all times for verification purposes.
-However, keep it carefully because it is attractive to criminals.Back to top
+Keep it in a safe place.

 What are the steps to send money to Oman?

-The steps involved in sending money to Oman from Australia depend on the chosen method.
+The steps involved in sending money to Oman from Canada will vary depending on the method you choose to send your funds.

-- Transfer to bank account.
-You’ll have to provide the recipient’s name, account number, name of the bank and the bank’s SWIFT code.
-If you’re sending money using the services of a money transfer company, you’ll have to provide your bank account, debit card or credit card details as well.
+- Transferring money to a bank account.
+You’ll have to provide your recipient’s name, account number, name of the bank and the bank’s transit code.
+If you’re sending money using the services of a money transfer company, you’ll have to provide your bank account and debit card or credit card details as well in order to pay for you transfer.
 Once you initiate the transfer, you should get a reference number, which you can use to track the transaction’s progress at any time.

-- Cash pickup.
-When sending money in person, you’ll have to provide the recipient’s name and a desired cash pickup centre.
-If you’re doing this online or over the phone, you’ll also have to provide details of your bank account, debit card or credit card.
-Pass the reference number you get to the recipient.
+- Transferring money to a cash pick-up location.
+When sending money in person, you’ll need to provide your recipient’s name and a desired cash pick-up centre.
+If you’re doing this online or over the phone, you’ll also have to provide details of your bank account, debit card or credit card in order to pay for your transaction.
+Pass the reference number you receive onto your recipient so they can access the funds.